kgrid/knowledge-objects/diabetes-type2/type2-diagnosis/README.md

 "glucoseLevel = 0, No glucose level provided"

 ### Running
-The script can be run by calling diabetesDiagnosis("diagnosticTest":"","glucoseLevel":0).
+The script can be run by calling execute("diagnosticTest":"","glucoseLevel":0).
 We have also included a test() function that we suggest running before running your data through.

 ### Getting started
 To run program from terminal, go to terminal and cd into the directory where the python file is located.
 Enter the following:
 1. python
-2. import diabetes_type2_diagnosis
+2. import dd
-3. diabetes_type2_diagnosis.diabetesDiagnosis({"diagnosticTest":"","glucoseLevel":0))
+3. dd.execute({"diagnosticTest":"","glucoseLevel":0))

 ### Running through SHELF REST API...
 To run through SHELF REST API, the knowledge object needs to be added to ObjectTeller and to the REST API SHELF before its executable.